Yuandjom/SC1015-Mini-Project-BCF1/README.md

 ## About
 1. Our project seeks to conduct landscape detection using Intel Image Dataset to detect 6 types of landscape: Sea, Glacier, Forest, Buildings, Mountain and Streets.
-2. We will be taking you through the process of creating and modifying our CNN model to analyse the changes in accuracy of our model due to the respective changes.
+2. We will be taking you through the process of creating and modifying our CNN model and the changes in accuracy of our model due to the respective changes.

 ## Contributors
 - Keith